 1. Go to Outlook options and select the category Trust Center.

-2. Go to the sub category Automatic download and uncheck the checkbox with the option Bilder in verschlüsselten oder signierten HTML-E-Mails nicht herunterladen (English might be Do not download images in encrypted or signed HTML emails).
+2. Go to the sub category Automatic download and uncheck the checkbox with the option Bilder in verschlüsselten oder signierten HTML-E-Mails nicht herunterladen (English might be “Don’t download pictures in encrypted or signed HTML email messages.”).

 This has also been discussed briefly here and here.
 This means that the unchecked Outlook security feature is no longer used.
 The error message is gone and external content is displayed again.
 At the same time, however, the signed e-mail can be tracked via this downloaded external content.
 Keywords are tracking pixels.
 Therefor read the following explanations.